canovasjm/PackageHW5/README.md

 # PackageHW5
-This is my first package created for STAT 421 class
+This is my first R package created for STAT 421 class